bootcoder/git_mentors/README.md

 - Add better CLI interface with confirmation for cohort org before add batch
 - add batch method which will parse over a given input
 - package into a gem and publish
+- maybe lose .env in favor of dynamically entering credentials each run